mattpitkin/lintegrate/paper/paper.md

 \end{equation}

-lintegrate allows you to calculate the logarithm of $Z$ in \autoref{eq:Z}, while working with the natural logarthim of integrands such as in \autoref{eq:lnlikelihood} integrands
+lintegrate allows you to calculate the logarithm of $Z$ in \autoref{eq:Z}, while working with the natural logarthim of integrands such as in \autoref{eq:lnlikelihood}.

 lintegrate was originally developed to marginalise probability distributions for the hierarchical Bayesian inference of pulsar ellipticity distributions in `@Pitkin:2008`.
 In `@Nash:2019` and